What is Photomorphogenesis?

 Who discovered phytochrome?

-Phytochrome was discovered by Sterling Hendricks and Harry Borthwick during 1940s and 1960s.
+Phytochrome was discovered by Sterling Hendricks and Harry Borthwick during the 1940s and 1960s.

 What are the two different forms of phytochrome?
 How do they get switched?